jeertmans/selsearch/README.md

 pip install selsearch
 ```

 SelSearch best works with [XSel](http://www.kfish.org/software/xsel/), a program that grabs current selection using X. If XSel is not available on your system, SelSearch will use the clipboard to grab current selection.
-On Linux, the latter requires a sudo access.

 ### Live Demo